 - Response plan for each incident type, information asset type and a checklist of what playbook needs to be triggered in the event of a cyber attack or security breach

-Automation expedites typical responses and repetitive tasks so little to no human intervention is required to detect and respond to security threats and incidents.
-Automation in incident response also aims to help businesses achieve a round-the-clock defense system.
+The Role of Automation in Incident ResponseAutomation expedites typical responses and repetitive tasks so little to no human intervention is required to detect and respond to security threats and incidents.

-start with a phishing email and with automated incident response in place.
+The impact of automated incident response can be mostly felt in detecting and responding to threats in real time.
+For instance, 91% of cyberattacks start with a phishing email and with automated incident response in place.
 However, these alerts and threats can be effectively handled without any human intervention.
 From gathering malware intel to following set processes and remediating threats, automation eliminates the need for analysts to comb through hundreds of alerts daily.

-blocking command and control to malicious IP addresses, followed by removing rogue files, according to the SANS Institute.
+However, most organizations are still early in their adoption of automation as part of IR processes.
+The most automated processes are for remotely deploying custom content or signatures from security vendors and blocking command and control to malicious IP addresses, followed by removing rogue files, according to the SANS Institute.
 Processes least likely to be automated at the present include isolating infected machines from a network during remediation and shutting down systems and taking them offline.